-African art > African mask > Mossi Mask
+African art > African mask, tribal art, primitive art > Mossi mask

-Incarnating a spirit, this mossi mask with a bird's beak has a summit ridge between two curved horns.
-A vivid polychrome patina accompanies the geometric patterns of which it is adorned.
+This Mossi mask with a bird's beak, embodying a spirit, has a summit ridge between two curved horns.
+A polychrome patina enhances the decorative motifs.
 The holder of the mask and his family worshipped the object through offerings such as millet beer, while invoking its protection.
-Slightly abraded patina.

 Watch the video

-The black patina was originally made from charcoal and gum pods.
+The black patina was originally obtained from charcoal and gum tree pods.

-The Mossi masks, personal or lineage, are an incarnation of guardian spirits offering their support.
-They perform at funerals, at the funerals of clan leaders, protect crops.
-True altars without their costume, they can receive libations such as millet beer in order to honor the ancestors.
-Their appearance is now common during entertainment shows.
-Upper Volta, Burkina Faso since independence, is composed of descendants of the Nakomse invaders, horsemen from Ghana, and the Tengabibisi, descendants of the natives.
-Among them, farmers and blacksmiths, saaba , used masks, wando, receptacles of the guardian spirits, which often represented the totem animals of the clan.
+Mossi masks, personal or lineage, are an incarnation of tutelary spirits offering support.
+They appear at funerals, at the funerals of clan chiefs, and protect the crops.
+As altars without their costumes, they can receive libations such as millet beer in order to honor the ancestors.
+Their appearance is now frequent during entertainment shows.
+Upper Volta, Burkina Faso since independence, is composed of the descendants of the Nakomse invaders, horsemen from Ghana, and the Tengabibisi, descendants of the natives.
+Among them, the farmers and blacksmiths, saaba, used masks, wando, receptacles of tutelary spirits, which often represented the totem animals of the clan.

 This item is sold with its certificate of authenticity